Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/AR/ExploreScenesInFlyoverAR/README.md

 ## Additional information

 **Flyover AR** is one of three main patterns for working with geographic information in augmented reality.
-Augmented reality is made possible with the ArcGIS Runtime Toolkit.
+Augmented reality is made possible with the ArcGIS Maps SDK for Qt Toolkit.
 See [Augmented reality](https://developers.arcgis.com/qt/scenes-3d/display-scenes-in-augmented-reality/) in the guide for more information about augmented reality and adding it to your app.

 #### Clone the toolkit repo - Required for AR samples

-Change directory into your locally cloned samples repo and then use `git clone` to get a copy of the [ArcGIS Runtime Toolkit - Qt](https://github.com/Esri/arcgis-runtime-toolkit-qt.git).
+Change directory into your locally cloned samples repo and then use `git clone` to get a copy of the [ArcGIS Maps SDK for Qt Toolkit](https://github.com/Esri/arcgis-runtime-toolkit-qt.git).

 ```
 # Change directory to the clone of the samples repository